salcedoe/MtMdocs/docs/matlabBasics/PlottingBasics.md

 Not sure whether you should use a bar chart or a box plot?
 Check out these articles:

 - [Bar charts and box plots](https://www.nature.com/articles/nmeth.2807.pdf): this article in Neuron nicely summarizes when you should use a bar plot and when you should use a box plot.
 - [Box Plots v Bar Plots](https://pagepiccinini.com/2016/02/23/boxplots-vs-barplots/): this author falls strongly in the box plot camp

-Interested in learning more about Beeswarm charts?
+Interested in learning more about Swarm charts?
 Read these articles:

 - [Box plot Alternatives](https://www.datascienceblog.net/post/data-visualization/boxplot_alternatives/)
 - [Better Data Visualization Using Beeswarm Charts](https://towardsdatascience.com/better-data-visualization-using-beeswarm-chart-bb46a229c56b)